Shapes and dynamic regimes of a polar active fluid droplet under confinement: Conclusions

-Active droplets, like the ones described in this work, may be realized using water-oil emulsions including a contractile material, such as the actomyosin protein complex found in the cytoskeleton of living cells \cite{maeda}.
+Active droplets, like the ones described in this work, may be realized using water-in-oil emulsions including extensile or contractile materials, such as microtubule-motor suspensions adsorbed onto the drop interface and yielding an effectively 2D active gel (as in \cite{dogic}) or actomyosin filaments dispersed within the drop (as in \cite{maeda}).
+The constrained setup could be designed using a microfluidic channel with flat walls functionalized with suitable surface chemistry techniques \cite{stroka,munoz} to ensure appropriate boundary conditions.
+This system could partially reproduce the contraction-based motility of cells (such as human breast cancer cells) migranting through an extracellular matrix within microchannels \cite{lammer}.
 Indeed, these active droplets have been previously shown to capture some aspects of cell locomotion, such as swimming in an unbounded fluid \cite{tjhung1,tjhung3} and crawling on a solid subtrate \cite{tjhung2}, albeit they remain distant from a real cell \cite{aranson3}.
 Nonetheless, their simplified architecture could provide a robust platform for the manufacturing of biomimetic synthetic swimmers with the propensity to move.
-In this respect our results, besides being useful for a deeper understanding the physics of these objects, also suggest that their direction of self-locomotion can be more easily controlled and predicted when they move within suitable confined environments (such as those whose design is inspired to physiological environments), a scenario particularly relevant in several technological applications, ranging from drug delivery to the design of soft composite materials.
-It would be finally of interest to perform a fully 3D study to see how spatial dimensionality may affect shape and dynamic behavior of the droplet.
+In this respect our results, besides being useful for a deeper understanding the physics of these objects, suggest that their direction of locomotion can be more easily controlled and predicted when moving within suitable confined geometries (such as those whose design is inspired to physiological environments), a scenario particularly relevant in several technological applications, ranging from drug delivery to the design of soft composite materials.
+Finally, although some recent research has addressed the dynamics of 3D active droplets in unconfined systems \cite{tjhung1,ruske}, much less is known about the physics in a constrained geometry.
+Understanding the effect produced by confinement on these objects remains open and will be investigated in future works.